NovakEvgeniy/my-first-migration/issue#2-ConvertCobolToJava/README.md

 ---

 ## Limitations and Simplifications
 - JSON generation is done manually, without third-party libraries.
 - Fixed-length field behavior is emulated with padding, which is not idiomatic in Java.
-- Exception handling (`on exception`) is simplified to a `try/catch` block with program termination.
+- Exception handling (`ON EXCEPTION`) is simplified to a `try/catch` block with program termination.
-- The code is a demonstration of conversion and is not intended for production use.
+- The code is a **demonstration of conversion** and is not intended for production use.

 ---